 The idea of Colonial Coins and Medals is embodied by our logo choice: the crowned Portcullis of the Tower mint inspired by the iconic Portcullis Money Series, struck by the Honourable East India Company in 1600-1601 AD under Queen Elizabeth I. Conceptualized in the image of the Spanish Real, the four denominations of Eight, Four, Two and One Testern were struck with the weight and composition of their Real counterparts; they adopted the name ‘Portcullis Money’ due to their striking and memorable reverse, and were England’s first trade coinage intended for the maiden voyage of the incorporated ‘Governor and Company of Merchants of London Trading into the East Indies’.
 Prompted by the growing colonial power of her neighbours, particularly the Spanish and Portuguese, England intended for this ‘Portcullis Money’ to promote outside trade, principally in the far east.

 Being England’s first trade coinage, the Portcullis Series therefore has a deep connection to the expansion of the English Empire and the establishment of colonialism – consequently, the Portcullis Piece has become the icon of Colonial Coins and Medals.

-Our philosophy is simple.
-We offer the highest quality service possible.
-We are passionate about the material we offer and hope to promote that same passion within our community through our numismatic expertise, business professionalism, and our bespoke service.
-As it stands, we are not employing a Cart and Check-out system with ordering, rather we are using an inquire system to promote a genuine conversation with you, the client, to better play our part in improving your numismatic collection.
+With the new website, we hope to meet the world market as industry leaders.
+Our philosophy is simple: we offer the highest quality service possible, we are passionate about the material we offer and hope to promote that same passion within our community through our numismatic expertise, business professionalism, and our bespoke service.

 We are always looking to purchase either single numismatic items or whole collections, and are able to offer direct purchase or consignment.
 It would be our pleasure to explore the options available to you.